divad1196/fastwork/README.md

 }
 ```

-Fastwork will look in the call path for fastwork.json, if it is not found, it will look for "FASTWORK_CONFIG" env variable for a valid config path.
+Fastframework will look in the call path for fastwork.json, if it is not found, it will look for "FASTWORK_CONFIG" env variable for a valid config path.
 Otherwise, the above default config is used.

 Configuration will normally be extendable for modules' needs.